alfredobaganha/SimpleTuner/README.md

 power density function in the frequency domain.

 Notes:
-- Resampling requires windowing to avoid high frequency noise due to discontinuities
+x Resampling requires windowing to avoid high frequency noise due to discontinuities
 - Need to research a better window function with better properties for now Hanning will work
 - The FFTs are computed over a real vector, thus hermitian symmetry is kept and for our purposes we only need the upper half of the spectrum, which corresponds to the first half of the output vector
-- The objectiv at this point is to explore the algorithm and adjust its complexity and details before c++ implementation
+- The objective at this point is to explore the algorithm and adjust its complexity and details before c++ implementation

 Improvements: